From myths, legends and fairy tales to folklore: again and again, these old tales reappear in modern fiction. But how do you use them in your novel?

 But while seeking the original tale for inspiration can give a lot of insight into the core of the story, there’s a lot more to be done.

 1. Know your audience

-Are you writing for young children, teenagers or adults?
+Are you writing for children, young adults or adults?
 Are you writing a literary piece, or a genre one?
 Identifying your audience leads you to what parts of the old tale are relevant and interesting to them.

 Do they want a modernised retelling, or a whole new story with aspects spliced in from old tale(s)?
 Would anything in the tale be unacceptable or confusing when read in a modern setting?

 All right, I am corny, you know?
 But I think there are just about 140 million people in this country who are just as corny as I am, you know?
 I'm not a politician, I do it because I like it." —Walt Disney

 Kelly Link tries to imagine a world where Disney didn't create the cartoons that changed fairy tales and how we view them.
 Would the original, written form be less or more popular than it is now?

 While Disney altered several fairy tales, it was done to appeal to the audience and convey the desired message.

 This is no different from what any more recent rehashing of fairy tales does, and no different from the task in front of any writer picking up some old tales for their craft.

 2. Fill in the gaps